mekanii/ESU/toroidal-core-transformer.md

 \frac{N_p}{N_s} = \frac{V_p}{V_s} = \frac{12V}{8V} = 1.5
 ```
 This means that for every 1.5 turns on the primary, there should be 1 turn on the secondary.

+### 3. Core Selection
+Choosing the right core is crucial for transformer efficiency and performance.
+For a small transformer, a toroidal core is a good choice due to its compact size and low electromagnetic interference.
+- Core Material:<br>Ferrite or silicon steel are common materials.
+Ferrite is suitable for high-frequency applications, while silicon steel is better for low-frequency applications.
+- Core Size:<br>The core size will depend on the power rating of the transformer.
+For small applications, a core with a cross-sectional area of around 1-2 cm² is often sufficient.

+### 4. Winding Calculations
+To determine the number of turns for each winding, you need to know the core's magnetic properties, specifically the maximum flux density ${B_max}$​ and the core's cross-sectional area ${A}$.